 The sellers meet customers individually.
 Because of this, they have an opportunity to pitch personalized sales pitch for their customers.
 A personalized sales approach has several benefits.

 For example, you know that a particular customer is price sensitive and buy products only on discount or offers, then you will inform that customer first as soon as there is a discount on the products.
 In this way, you can convince them to buy products in bulk.

 This is not possible in other modes of selling.
 In other selling methods, one selling technique is used to sell products to everyone.

 6. Visible customers’ reaction

-Another important benefit of direct selling over another type of selling is that you can provide a demonstration of your products to your customers.
+Another important benefit of another type of selling is that you can provide a demonstration of your products to your customers.
 You win the trust of your customers by giving them a demonstration as they can see what they can check what they are putting their money.

 Product demonstration reduces the chances of complaints after the sales because people will buy your product only if they are satisfied with the demonstration of your product.
 In this way, you can protect the image of your company.

 It means selling products to your customers.
 When you meet your customers in a non-retail environment, then you have an opportunity to have a conversation with them other than just selling.
 In this way, you can build a healthy relationship with them where they will feel comfortable to give you honest feedback about your products.

 Getting honest feedback directly from customers is far better than getting feedback from mediators.
 You can use this information to improve the quality of your products and keep your customers satisfied.

 The last benefit is that you can keep your customers satisfied.
 Most customers get annoyed when they are not given proper attention in stores, and they have to spend hours looking for a product in the store.